 - 1. Relate roof design to the desired built form.
-This may include: - Articulating the roof, or breaking down its massing on large buildings, to minimise the apparent bulk or to relate to a context of smaller building forms. - Using a similar roof pitch or material to adjacent buildings, particularly in existing special character areas or heritage conservation areas. - Minimising the expression of roof forms gives prominence to a strong horizontal datum in the adjacent context, such as an existing parapet line. - Using special roof features, which relate to the desired character of an area, to express important corners. - 2.
-Design the roof to relate to the size and scale of the building, the building elevations and three-dimensional building form.
+This may include: - Articulating the roof, or breaking down its massing on large buildings, to minimise the apparent bulk or to relate to a context of smaller building forms. - Using a similar roof pitch or material to adjacent buildings, particularly in existing special character areas or heritage conservation areas. - Minimising the expression of roof forms gives prominence to a strong horizontal datum in the adjacent context, such as an existing parapet line. - Using special roof features, which relate to the desired character of an area, to express important corners.

+- 2. Design the roof to relate to the size and scale of the building, the building elevations and three-dimensional building form.
 This includes the design of any parapet or terminating elements and the selection of roof materials. - 3.
 Design roofs to respond to the orientation of the site, for example, by using eaves and skillion roofs to respond to sun access. - 4.
+Developments should feature solar panels on rooftops and provide suitable surface area for solar collection where there is adequate access to sunlight. - 5.
 Minimise the visual intrusiveness of service elements by integrating them into the design of the roof.
-These elements include lift over-runs, service plants, chimneys, vent stacks, telecommunication infrastructures, gutters, downpipes and signage. - 5.
-Where habitable space is provided within the roof optimise residential amenity in the form of attics or penthouse dwellings.
+These elements include lift over-runs, service plants, chimneys, vent stacks, telecommunication infrastructures, gutters, downpipes and signage. - 6.
+Where habitable space is provided within the roof optimise residential amenity in the form of attics or penthouse dwellings. - 7.
+Where possible, provide landscaped and shaded areas on roofs to serve as communal private open space for residents of the building.